-As used herein, the following terms shall be defined as follows:
+As used herein, the following terms will be defined as follows:

 - A. Bargaining Unit: - 1.
 Included: All employees working in classifications in the Road fund and ER&R Fund as defined in ARTICLE 1 (Recognition) hereof. - 2.
-Excluded: Maintenance & Operations Supervisors, confidential employees, clerical employees, technical employees and all other employees of the Employer. - B. Employee: A full-time, part-time, or temporary employee in the Bargaining Unit (as defined in ARTICLE 1, Recognition). - C. Employer: Shall mean County of Kitsap, Washington. - D. Full-time Employee: An employee who is hired to work a yearly pre-determined schedule of at least forty (40) hours per week. - E. Grievance: Shall be defined as a dispute or disagreement arising between the employee/Union and the Employer with regards to the employee's safety and/or the interpretation or application of the specific provisions of this Agreement.
-Specifically excluded are grievances that have been processed and decided and grievances not presented within the time limits established in ARTICLE 7 (Grievance Procedure). - F. Overtime: Shall mean all work performed in excess of regularly scheduled hours actually worked in any one day.
-Sick leave, annual leave, and any other compensable absence are not considered hours worked for the purposes of calculating overtime thresholds, provided however, compensatory time previously earned shall be considered actual hours worked when taken off for the purposes of calculating overtime thresholds. - G. Part-time Employee: An employee who is hired to work a yearly predetermined schedule of less than forty (40) hours per week and more than twenty (20) hours per week. - H. Probationary Employee: An employee serving a test period of work evaluation as a new employee or a promoted employee prior to regular status as a new or promoted employee.
+Excluded: Maintenance & Operations Supervisors, confidential employees, clerical employees, technical employees and all other employees of the Employer. - B. Employee: A full-time, part-time, or temporary employee in the Bargaining Unit (as defined in ARTICLE 1, Recognition). - C. Employer: Will mean County of Kitsap, Washington. - D. Full-time Employee: An employee who is hired to work a yearly pre-determined schedule of at least forty (40) hours per week. - E. Overtime: Will mean all work performed in excess of regularly scheduled hours actually worked in any one day.
+Sick leave, vacation leave, and any other compensable absence are not considered hours worked for the purposes of calculating overtime thresholds, provided however, compensatory time previously earned will be considered actual hours worked when taken off for the purposes of calculating overtime thresholds. - F. Part-time Employee: An employee who is hired to work a yearly predetermined schedule of less than forty (40) hours per week and more than twenty (20) hours per week. - G. Probationary Employee: An employee serving a test period of work evaluation as a new employee or a promoted employee prior to regular status as a new or promoted employee.
 Newly hired probationary employees terminated during or at the conclusion of the test period have no rights of appeal or recourse to the grievance procedure for said termination decision.
-Promoted employees who are demoted during or at the conclusion of the test period shall have contractual recourse to the grievance procedure.
-A probationary employee is eligible to use accrued annual and sick leave and their floating holiday.

-- I. Probationary Period: - New Hire: The probationary period for a newly hired employee shall be six (6) months.
+Promoted employees who are demoted during or at the conclusion of the test period have no contractual recourse to the grievance procedure.
+A probationary employee is eligible to use accrued vacation and sick leave and their floating holiday. - H. Probationary Period: - New Hire: The probationary period for a newly hired employee will be six (6) months.
 At the option of the Employer, the probationary period of a newly hired probationary employee may be extended, not to exceed three (3) additional months.
-Provided, the extended probationary period shall not affect the employee's eligibility for scheduled increases in rate of pay.
-Newly hired probationary employees may be terminated at any time during or at the conclusion of his/her probationary test period. - 2.
-Promoted Employee: The probationary period for a promoted employee shall be three (3) months; provided, at the option of the Employer, the probationary period may be extended, not to exceed three (3) additional months.
+Provided, the extended probationary period will not affect the employee's eligibility for scheduled increases in rate of pay.

+Newly hired probationary employees may be terminated at any time during or at the conclusion of the employee's probationary test period.

+- 2. Promoted Employee: The probationary period for a promoted employee will be three (3) months; provided, at the option of the Employer, the probationary period may be extended, not to exceed three (3) additional months.
 Promoted employees may be deemed to have failed the probationary status at any time during or at the conclusion of the test period.
-In the event the employee fails probation in the promotional position, the employee shall be restored to his/her position or an equivalent position in the same wage grade. - J. Promotion: Advancement from one job classification to a job classification with a higher pay range. - K. Regular Employee: An employee in a budgeted position, who has successfully completed his/her probationary employment period.
-Regular employees are credited with continuous service from the date of hire. - L. Seniority: Length of credited service with the Public Works Department by an employee, which includes periods of authorized paid leave, temporary layoffs not to exceed two (2) years, and time between separation and re-employment not exceeding thirty (30) days. - M. Supervisors: Below are the Supervisor classifications currently in the Council bargaining unit: - Maintenance and Operations (M&O) Crew Supervisor
+In the event the employee fails probation in the promotional position, the employee will be restored to their position or an equivalent position in the same wage grade. - I. Promotion: Advancement from one job classification to a job classification with a higher pay range. - J. Regular Employee: An employee in a budgeted position, who has successfully completed the probationary employment period.
+Regular employees are credited with continuous service from the date of hire. - K. Seniority: Length of credited service with the Public Works Department by an employee, which includes periods of authorized paid leave, temporary layoffs not to exceed two (2) years, and time between separation and re-employment not exceeding thirty (30) days. - L. Supervisors: Below are the Supervisor classifications currently in the Council bargaining unit: - Maintenance and Operations (M&O) Crew Supervisor